 Taking a foundation year first is an ideal choice if you have the potential and ambition to study this BEng (Hons) programme but lack the formal entry requirements or feel you are not quite ready to embark on a full honours degree right now

 It is also a smart move if you have changed your mind about your career direction since you chose your A-levels or BTECs and need to improve your skills in a different subject area.

-This course opens doors to a wide range of employment opportunities in electrical and electronic engineering.
+This Electrical and Electronic Engineering with Foundation Year (Hons) degree from University of Derby opens doors to a wide range of employment opportunities in electrical and electronic engineering.

 You could move into development, installation or maintenance roles in areas as diverse as avionics, medical electronics, automotive electrical and electronic systems, electrical power generation, mining or the rail industry.
 It may not be long before you become a team or project leader, managing significant budgets as well as the work of others.